-Average interest-bearing liabilities decreased by \$3.6 billion for the year ended December 31, 2021, as compared to the same period of 2020.
-Economic interest expense decreased by \$191 million for the year ended December 31, 2021, as compared to the same period of 2020.
-The decrease in average interest-bearing liabilities and Economic interest expense during the year ended December 31, 2021 as compared to the same period of 2020, is a result of the decrease in the amount of our secured financing agreements, the decrease in average one-month and three-month LIBOR, and replacing our higher cost securitized debt.
-While we may use interest rate hedges to mitigate changes in interest rate risks, the hedges may not fully offset interest expense movements.
+Average interest-bearing liabilities decreased by \$971 million for the year ended December 31, 2022, as compared to the year ended December 31, 2021.
+Economic interest expense increased by \$11 million for the year ended December 31, 2022, as compared to the year ended December 31, 2021 due to increase in our secured financing agreements borrowing rates driven by higher Federal Funds Rates.
+While we may use interest rate hedges to mitigate risks related to changes in interest rate, the hedges may not fully offset interest expense movements.